foobarbaz31/pagespeed-insights/README.md

 For production usage, please obtain [API Key](https://console.developers.google.com/apis?project=xenon-height-615)

 This package also comes with a CLI utility for obtaining pagespeed.
-Please ses [usage](#CLI) for more information.
+Please see [usage](#cli) for more information.

 ## Installation